 Accurate STD makes choosing the right test or testing panel simple.
-Our Online Order Process is simple and there is a panel for your unique needs, or you may call us and talk to one of our counselors at 1-888-857-8122.
+Our online order process is simple, or you may call and talk to one of our counselors at 1-888-857-8122.

 How do I know if I need an STD test?

 If you have had unprotected sex of any kind, it is important that you get tested.
-This is especially important since many STDs do not have symptoms or do not produce symptoms for years.
+This is especially important because many STDs do not have symptoms or do not produce symptoms for years.
 Catching these diseases early ensures that you can receive immediate treatment and prevent more severe complications.
-Call us at 1-888-857-8122 and speak to one our Care Counselors.
+Call us at 1-888-857-8122 and speak to one our care counselors.

 Can I get an STD from oral/anal sex?

-Yes, you can contract any type of STD through unprotected sex, including oral or anal.
-If you have had unprotected oral or anal sex you are at risk for contracting an STD and should get tested today with Accurate STD Testing.
+Yes, you can contract STDs through unprotected oral or anal sex.
+If you have had unprotected oral or anal sex, you are at risk for contracting an STD and should get tested today with Accurate STD Testing.

-Can I just go to the testing facility I pick on your location finder?
+Can I visit the testing facility I found on your location finder without ordering a test?

 Actually, no. One of our physicians will have to review and approve your request before you can visit a testing facility.
-After reviewing your request for a test at a specific location, we’ll make contact with the testing facility and ensure that you are okay-ed to be tested.
+After reviewing your request for a test at a specific location, we’ll make contact with the testing facility and ensure that you can be tested.